tycheung/code_analyzer/README.md

 # Code Quality Analyzer

 A tool for analyzing code quality, complexity, and maintainability of GitHub repositories, powered by FastAPI and modern Python async capabilities.
+This project is for fun/personal use and in alpha stage, there may be incompatibilities.

 ## Features